Chart Color Schemes

 Kalgoorlie - North has shown very soft population growth performance across periods assessed by AreaSearch

-Kalgoorlie - North's population, as of November 2025, is approximately 9,515.
-This figure represents an increase of 804 people since the 2021 Census, which recorded a population of 8,711.
-The estimated resident population in June 2024 was 9,417, with an additional 68 validated new addresses since the Census date contributing to this growth.
+Kalgoorlie - North's population is approximately 9,515 as of November 2025.
+This figure represents an increase of 804 people, a 9.2% rise since the 2021 Census which reported a population of 8,711.
+The change is inferred from the estimated resident population of 9,417 in June 2024 and an additional 68 validated new addresses since the Census date.
 This results in a density ratio of 306 persons per square kilometer.
-Kalgoorlie - North's population grew by 9.2% between the 2021 Census and November 2025, outpacing the SA4 region (7.6%) and the SA3 area.
-Natural growth accounted for approximately 60.4% of overall population gains during this period.
+Kalgoorlie - North's growth exceeded both the SA4 region (7.6%) and the SA3 area, making it a growth leader in the region.
+Natural growth contributed approximately 60.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population